B143real/Job-Application-Tracker/README.md

   4. **Integrate User Feedback:**
      - Gathered feedback from peers or instructors and integrated relevant suggestions or improvements into the app.
-     - Implemented a simulation of user authentication or other security measures for securing job data (if it's part of future plans or requirements).
+     - Implemented a simulation of user authentication or other security measures for securing job data .

   5. **Finalize LocalStorage and Data Management:**
      - Ensured all data (like job applications, preferences, etc.) are correctly stored and retrieved from localStorage.